English Language Support Services

 English Language Support Services are located within the English Language Institute in Kuch Annex, Room 110.
 Assistance is available during office hours or by appointment.
 Instructors and advisers are encouraged to refer students for whom English fluency is an obstacle to clear written or oral communication.
 Faculty workshops and consultations are also available.The Writing Center provides help from ESL Specialists, graduate student peer consultants who have received instruction in working with non-native speakers.

-For more information, contact Annie Merrit, Interim Director of the English Language Institute, at 267-620-4884 or email@example.com.
+For more information, contact Dr. Mark A. Ouellette, Director of the English Language Institute, at 267-620-4134 or firstname.lastname@example.org.

 Courses for Non-native Speakers of English